sczyh30/vertx-blueprint-todo-backend/docs/doc-en.md

 This method create the `todo` table if it doesn't exist.
 Don't forget to close the connection.

+> Closing connection
-[NOTE Closing connection | Don't forget to close the SQL connection when you are done.
-The connection will be given back to the connection pool and be reused.]
+> Don't forget to close the SQL connection when you are done.
+The connection will be given back to the connection pool and be reused.

 Now let's implement `insert` method: